myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ## Libraries

+Using one of our libraries is the easiest way to get started using MQTT with Cayenne.
+The Cayenne libraries bundle an [MQTT client](#bring-your-own-thing-api-mqtt-clients) and all of the code examples you'll need to get your board connected and using MQTT with Cayenne.

 **Cayenne Arduino MQTT**

 Includes everything you need for using Cayenne and MQTT in your Arduino IDE based project.